Nuclear power: Reprocessing

 Most thermal-neutron reactors run on a once-through nuclear fuel cycle, mainly due to the low price of fresh uranium.
 However, many reactors are also fueled with recycled fissionable materials that remain in spent nuclear fuel.
 The most common fissionable material that is recycled is the reactor-grade plutonium (RGPu) that is extracted from spent fuel.
 It is mixed with uranium oxide and fabricated into mixed-oxide or MOX fuel.
 Because thermal LWRs remain the most common reactor worldwide, this type of recycling is the most common.
 It is considered to increase the sustainability of the nuclear fuel cycle, reduce the attractiveness of spent fuel to theft, and lower the volume of high level nuclear waste.
 Spent MOX fuel cannot generally be recycled for use in thermal-neutron reactors.
 This issue does not affect fast-neutron reactors, which are therefore preferred in order to achieve the full energy potential of the original uranium.

 The main constituent of spent fuel from LWRs is slightly enriched uranium.
 This can be recycled into reprocessed uranium (RepU), which can be used in a fast reactor, used directly as fuel in CANDU reactors, or re-enriched for another cycle through an LWR.
 Re-enriching of reprocessed uranium is common in France and Russia.
 Reprocessed uranium is also safer in terms of nuclear proliferation potential.

 Reprocessing has the potential to recover up to 95% of the uranium and plutonium fuel in spent nuclear fuel, as well as reduce long-term radioactivity within the remaining waste.
 However, reprocessing has been politically controversial because of the potential for nuclear proliferation and varied perceptions of increasing the vulnerability to nuclear terrorism.
 Reprocessing also leads to higher fuel cost compared to the once-through fuel cycle.
-While reprocessing reduces the volume of high-level waste, it does not reduce the fission products that are the primary causes of residual heat generation and radioactivity for the first few centuries outside the reactor.
-Thus, reprocessed waste still requires an almost identical treatment for the initial first few hundred years.
+While reprocessing can reduce the volume of high-level waste by 80%, it does not reduce the fission products that are the primary causes of residual heat generation and radioactivity for the first century outside the reactor.
+Thus, reprocessed waste still requires an almost identical treatment to spent nuclear fuel at least for the first hundred years, after which the radioactivity of reprocessed waste may decline more rapidly.

 Reprocessing of civilian fuel from power reactors is currently done in France, the United Kingdom, Russia, Japan, and India.
 In the United States, spent nuclear fuel is currently not reprocessed.
 The La Hague reprocessing facility in France has operated commercially since 1976 and is responsible for half the world's reprocessing as of 2010.
 It produces MOX fuel from spent fuel derived from several countries.
 More than 32,000 tonnes of spent fuel had been reprocessed as of 2015, with the majority from France, 17% from Germany, and 9% from Japan.